 Option 1 Hakone

-Hakone is located in the middle of Fuji Hakone-Izu National Park, in which also Mount Fuji and Ashi Lake are located.
+Hakone is located in the middle of Fuji Hakone-Izu National Park, where Mount Fuji and Ashi Lake are located.

-On clear days you have a wonderful view of Mount Fuji, the highest and probably most famous mountain in Japan.
+On clear days you have a fantastic view of Mount Fuji, Japan’s highest and probably most famous mountain.

 Option 2 Matsumoto